Theo2co/adanalysts-template-website/storydata.md

   <div class="narrator-body">
     <div class="narrator-label">Narrator · Data Redditor</div>
     <p><strong>INT.
 APARTMENT 4A – NIGHT.</strong><br>
-    After the matching chaos, the team does the one check that matters:
-    Did treated and control finally become comparable?</p>
+    After the matching chaos, the team does the one check that matters: After matching, are the propensity scores of treated and control pairs finally comparable?
+For that, they plot again the distribution of propensity scores of treated pairs, and that of the control pairs that have been selected by the matching procedure.</p>
   </div>
 </div>